jhnbyrn/951-KLR-PAGES/klr_boost_control_overview.md

 The closed loop value can be positive or negative, so the final output can be more or less than the open loop value.

-Almost all the complexity is in how that closed loop value is calculated; the open loop part is very simple.
+Almost all the complexity is in how that closed loop value is calculated - the open loop part is very simple, it just gets looked up from a map.

-We can break the closed loop term down a bit more:
+We can break the closed loop term down a bit more, like this:

 ```closed loop term = P + I + D + T```